virtualidentityag/backend-dev-onboarding/java_microservice.md

 Commit and push your changes to them remote feature branch.
 Create a pull request from your feature branch to master branch.
 Assign this pull request to your mentor as a reviewer.

+From now on, merging to the master branch should always be done by merging a pull request that is approved by another reviewer.

 ## Questions
 - What's Git?
 - What is a repository?